After Hurricane Ian passed through, there was a major power outage across Cuba, causing severe damage and flooding on the island.

 Before Hurricane Ian passed through, the blackout was already in place A daily problem for millions of CubansA person who lives resignedly to how the current goes out more often and for more hours.

-That was also known this Tuesday AAt least one person has died due to the impact of the cyclone.
+That was also known this Tuesday want At least one person died as a result of the cyclone.
 A 43-year-old woman’s house collapsed.

-A Category 3 hurricane on the Saffir-Simpson scale It made landfall on the island early Tuesday morning After several hours, to head back out to sea west of the Florida peninsula in the United States.
+The Cyclone It made landfall on the island early Tuesday morning With a Category 3, several hours later it moves back out to sea west of the Florida peninsula, strengthening to a Category 4.

 Ian had sustained winds of 185 km/h in Cuba.
 They reached 200 kgm/h At some point, according to the Institute of Meteorology (INSMET) records.